Sustainable Finance Summit

 Justine Hendricks

-President and CEO, FCC
+President and CEO, Farms Credit Canada (FCC)

 Justine comes to FCC after 17 years with Export Development Canada (EDC) and seven years with Royal Bank of Canada (RBC).
 She is an impactful strategist whose diverse experience includes delivering financial services on the front line, leading successful organizational transformations, evolving risk management capabilities, spearheading the development of innovative financial products, and developing and executing corporate strategies.
 Much of her career has been focused on lending to and supporting Canadian businesses across critical export sectors, including agriculture and agri-food.